-When conducting a systematic review or scoping review, it is important to include grey literature in your search strategy to ensure that you are capturing all relevant information.
+When conducting a systematic review or scoping review, it is important to consider grey literature.
 The Cochrane, JBI, and PRISMA guidelines highly recommend or mandate searching for grey literature as part of the review process.

 Hunter, K. E., Webster, A. C., Page, M. J., Willson, M., McDonald, S., Berber, S., ... & Seidler, A. L. (2022).
 Searching clinical trials registers: guide for systematic reviewers.
 BMJ, 377: e068791.
 Full Text